hkuennemann/GitHub-BA_MSc/README.md

-# GitHub Repository for MSc Business Analytics Program
+# Repository for MSc Business Analytics Program - Projects

 Welcome to my GitHub repository showcasing projects from my MSc Business Analytics studies.
 This repository features the coding work from various programming-intensive courses completed during the program.